moj-analytical-services/splink/README.md

 ## How to make changes to Splink

-(Steps 5 onwards for contributors only)
+(Steps 5 onwards for repo admins only)

 1. Raise new issue or target existing issue
-2. Create new branch (usually off master)
+2. Create new branch (usually off master).
+Or fork for external contributors.
 3. Make changes, commit and push to GitHub
 4. Make pull request, referencing the issue
 5. Wait for tests to pass